thousight/iRobot-Create-2-Controller/README.md

-# iRobot-Create-2-Controller
+# iRobot Create 2 Controller Client
-CNIT 425 final project about controlling iRobot create 2 with 2 smartphones
+CNIT 425 final project about controlling iRobot Create 2 with an Android phone.
+Robot side requires Raspberry Pi connection and a server on Raspberry Pi to receive client requests.